• Skip to content

 Decide Which Education Tax Benefit(s) to Use on Your Grad Student Tax Return

-For tax year 2021, there are two* relevant education tax benefits that you can access to reduce your tax burden: making awarded income tax-free and the Lifetime Learning Credit.
+For tax year 2024, there are two* relevant education tax benefits that you can access to reduce your tax burden: making awarded income tax-free and the Lifetime Learning Credit.

-You use your qualified education expenses (QEEs) to take a deduction (by either making your awarded income tax-free) or take a credit (by taking the Lifetime Learning Credit).
+You use your qualified education expenses (QEEs) to take a deduction (by making your awarded income tax-free) or take a credit (by taking the Lifetime Learning Credit).
 A tax deduction reduces your taxable income, while a tax credit reduces your tax due directly.
 You can apply either one or both of these benefits, but you have to use different QEE dollars.

 (* There is one more education tax benefit, the American Opportunity Tax Credit, which is each beneficial for a very small percentage of graduate students.
 See the section at the end of the article for more details on this benefit and whether it might apply to you.)